kristianmandrup/json-schema-model-builder/samples/typeorm/TypeORM.md

 Please look at these resources.
 Use the `graphGenTypeorm` approach, creating a JS structure that can be fed directly into typeorm to create an entity schema.

-Use an approach similar to:
+We can use an approach similar to:

 - [graphschematojson](https://github.com/kristianmandrup/graphSchemaToJson)

-Create gateway library that can act as gateway to take the JSON schema model output and transform to a TypeORM definition .
+This "gateway library" can take a JSON schema model and generate a TypeORM schema entities definition

+### graph-schema-json-writer

-Use the [Class writer](https://github.com/kristianmandrup/graphSchemaToJson/blob/master/src/writer/class.js) to write a TypeScript class source file for a TypeORM entity from a JS schema definition object.
+Alternatively use the [ClassType](https://github.com/kristianmandrup/graph-schema-json-writer#writing-typescript-source-files) writer in [graph-schema-json-writer](https://github.com/kristianmandrup/graph-schema-json-writer) to write a TypeScript `class` source file for a TypeORM entity from a JS schema definition object.

 ## Relationships